 The diet of the two groups was very similar except for the types of salt.
 The researchers could control the diets because the residents ate their meals at the retirement homes.

-The researchers were able to confirm the change in potassium and sodium consumption by studying how much of each was excreted.
+The researchers confirmed the change in potassium and sodium consumption by studying how much of each was excreted.
 Sodium was reduced by 17% and potassium increased by 76% in the combination salt group.
 Sodium and potassium remained almost the same in the normal salt group.

 The study period lasted 31 months.
 After 31 months, the researchers saw a big difference in the rate of cardiovascular death between the two groups.
 In the potassium enriched salt group there were 13 deaths per thousand persons from cardiovascular disease.
 In the control group that continued to use the normal salt there were 21 deaths per thousand persons from cardiovascular disease.
 The deaths in the potassium enriched salt group are the dashed line and the normal salt deaths are the solid line in the graph on this page.

-The beauty of this study is the uniformity of the participants and of their diet.
+The beauty of this study is the uniformity of the participants, and of their diet.
 There are fewer variables requiring statistical manipulations.
 Many studies have a wider variety of people, lifestyles and diets.
-These studies require statistical adjustments which may be inadequate.
+Such studies require statistical adjustments, which may be inadequate.

-To find links to tables of the potassium and sodium content of both processed and natural food, use the List of Posts tab at the top of the page.
+To find links to tables of the potassium and sodium content of both processed and natural food, use the “Links to Food Potassium Tables” tab at the top of the page.